InseeFr/sugoi-api/docs/concepts.md

 - read, create, modify or delete userstorages.
 - do whatever the writer can do on all realms.
 - request all actuator endpoints.

+### Realm Administrator

+The realm administrator group is defined via the fr.insee.sugoi.api.regexp.role.admin.realm property.
+It is scoped to one realm or one userstorage.

+A realm writer can :

+- modify and create application and groups on the realms they manage
+- do whatever an application manager can do on any application of the realm
+- do whatever a password manager can do on the realms they manage
+- do whatever a writer can do on the realms they manage.

 ### Writer